quhive/charts/charts/external-dns/README.md

 ### [Rolling VS Immutable tags](https://docs.bitnami.com/containers/how-to/understand-rolling-tags-containers/)

 It is strongly recommended to use immutable tags in a production environment.
 This ensures your deployment does not change automatically if the same tag is updated with a different image.

-Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

 ### Production configuration